 Families in the Child Aid projects organize themselves into Village Action Groups, that become the core of driving their IGPs that include nutrition gardens ,beekeeping, piggery, poultry, second hand clothing, sewing clubs and food outlets among other projects.
 Each Action Group consists of 30‐40 families who are organised together and meet every week for lessons and actions.

-So far Eighteen income-generating projects in agriculture, aquaculture, indigenous chicken, rabbits and horticulture were established with much training support from AGRITEX.
+So far eighteen income-generating projects in agriculture, aquaculture, indigenous chicken, rabbits and horticulture were established with training and support from AGRITEX.
 The 3550 families from Rushinga, Bindura and Shamva districts were food secure.

 Child Aid conducted 50 lessons on improving income and established 40 internal saving and lending clubs which are localized financial systems.
 Money from savings clubs have been used by families to engage in various income generating projects such as poultry and piggery.
-As a result of the income generating activities and ISALs, improved the financial positions of the families making it easy to pay school fees and caring for their families.
+As a result of the income generating activities and ISALs, family financial positions have improved making it easy to pay school fees and caring for their families.